GershM/deploy.nvim/README.md

 ```lua
 use { "GershM/deploy.nvim" }
 ```
+- make sure you have installed rsync application

 ## Basic usage
 - Create 'deploy.json' file at the project's root folder or use ``CreateDeploymentConfig`` command.